Luke Jordan

 People Also Ask

-Some of Luke Jordan's most popular tracks include Church Bells Blues, Cocaine Blues, If I Call You Mama, Pick Poor Robin Clean, Traveling Coon.
-Listen to these songs and discover more from their extensive catalog.
+Luke Jordan's most-played tracks include Church Bells Blues, Cocaine Blues, If I Call You Mama, Pick Poor Robin Clean, Traveling Coon.
+Listen to these songs and explore more from their catalog on this page.

-Country blues guitarist and vocalistBorn: January 28, 1892 in Bluefield, West Virginia, United States (or Appomattox County, Virginia)Died: June 25, 1952 in Lynchburg, Virginia, United StatesSources c...
+Country blues guitarist and vocalistBorn: January 28, 1892 in Bluefield, West Virginia, United States (or Appomattox County, Virginia)Died: June 25, 1952 in Lynchburg, Virginia, United StatesSources conflict on Jordan's birthplace.
+Some sources list...
 Read the full biography on this page.

-You can find Luke Jordan vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find Luke Jordan vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Join the community